On the Validity of Isotropic Covariance Functions for Set-indexed Random Fields: Isotropic positive definite functions for sets

 \begin{definition} The ball-Hausdorff distance between two sets~\(A_1\) and~\(A_2\) is defined as

 where~\(d_{h}(\cdot, \cdot)\) denotes the Hausdorff distance~(see Equation~\eqref{eq:hausdist}) and~\(\mathcal{B}(\cdot)\) denotes a minimum enclosing ball.\@ \end{definition}

 The ball–Hausdorff distance inherits basic pseudometric properties from the Hausdorff distance while remaining insensitive to within-set geometry.
-In particular, for~\(A_1, A_2, A_3 \in \mathcal{C}_D\),

-where the first two properties are immediate from the definition and the third follows from the fact that Hausdorff distance is a metric on~\(\mathcal{C}_D\)~\citep[Appendix C]{molchanov2005theory}.
+In particular, non-negativeness follows immediately from the definition, while the triangle inequality is a consequence of the fact that Hausdorff distance is a metric on~\(\mathcal{C}_D\)~\citep[Appendix C]{molchanov2005theory}.
 Note that the distance does not render a metric because~\(bh(A_1, A_2) = 0\) does not imply~\(A_1\) and~\(A_2\) are identical.
-Importantly, the ball-Hausdorff distance reduces to the underlying metric \(d\) when applied to singletons.
+Importantly, the ball-Hausdorff distance reduces to the underlying metric~\(d\) when applied to singletons.
 In other words, the proposed distance function between points reduces to~\(d\), from the original metric space.
 In Appendix~\ref{app:upper}, we also derive an upper-bound for the ball-Hausdorff distance.

 An important question in practice is how to compute the ball-Hausdorff distance.
 At first sight, it involves computationally expensive operations.
 For instance, calculating the Hausdorff distance between two balls may not always be trivial~(see Section~\ref{sec:notation} for the problems in calculating the Hausdorff distance).
-In the special case where the study region lies on the Euclidean plane, a closed-form formula for the Hausdorff distance between circles has been developed~\citep{scitovski2015multiple}.
-We extend this formula to length spaces which is general enough to cover most scenarios relevant for spatial statistics applications. \begin{theorem} Let~\((D, d)\) be a length-space.
+In the special case where the study region lies on~\(\mathbb{R}^2\), a closed-form formula for the Hausdorff distance between circles has been developed~\citep{scitovski2015multiple}.
+We extend this formula to length spaces, which are general enough to cover most scenarios relevant for spatial statistics applications. \begin{theorem} Let~\((D, d)\) be a length-space.
 Define~\(\mathcal{C}_D\) as the class of non-empty, bounded sets in~\(D\).
 For any~\(A_1, A_2 \in \mathcal{C}_D\), the ball-Hausdorff distance is:

 \end{theorem} \begin{proof} For ease of notation, let~\(x = \rm{c}(A_1)\), \(y = \rm{c}(A_2)\), \(r = {\rm R}(A_1)\) and \(k = {\rm R}(A_2)\).
 Then,

 By definition,